top of page

 7. Tax Regulation Risks

-Tax regulations regarding amortization are subject to change, and such changes can have retroactive impacts on how businesses account for and benefit from amortization.
+Tax regulations regarding amortisation are subject to change, and such changes can have retroactive impacts on how businesses account for and benefit from amortisation.
 Companies must stay informed about these regulatory changes to avoid unexpected tax liabilities and compliance issues.
 The uncertainty and variability in tax laws can make long-term financial planning more challenging and riskier.

 8. Opportunity Cost